pateldd1/TravelSmart/README.md

 * [Reviews](#reviews)

 ## Project Information
-This project was developed in 10 days using Ruby on Rails, React.js with Redux, Google Maps, and Amazon S3.
+This project was developed in 10 days using Ruby on Rails, React.js with Redux, Google Maps, Cloudinary, and Amazon S3.

 ## Features
   * Account creation and authentication
-  * Search for trips in a geographic location by price and roomtype
+  * Search for trips in a geographic location by price and roomtype in home
-  # Search using the google maps SearchBox feature
+  * Search using the google maps SearchBox feature

   * View homes' show page
   * Displays home details (address, amenities, space details)